How to install Rosetta

 Rosetta is not an app that you open or interact with.
-Rosetta works automatically in the background whenever you use an app that was built only for Mac computers with an Intel processor.
+Rosetta works automatically in the background whenever you use an app that was built specifically for Mac computers with an Intel processor.
 It translates the app for use with Apple silicon.

 In most cases, you won't notice any difference in the performance of an app that needs Rosetta.
-But you should contact the app developer to inquire about a version that can natively use the full power and performance of Apple silicon.
+But you should contact the app developer to enquire about a version that can natively use the full power and performance of Apple silicon.